Tribunal releases report on the CPTPPA

 The Tribunal noted that it was ‘unprecedented’ in its experience that claimants should oppose the Crown when it was seeking to implement the Tribunal’s recommendations.
 The Tribunal recognised that this was likely to arise from ‘long standing frustration that, in the negotiation of international treaties, the Māori perspective is at the margins, required to react as best it can to timeframes and an agenda set by the Crown (and others)’.
 In recognition of this, the Tribunal concluded that these issues will be returned to in the final stages of the inquiry later in the year when the issues of engagement and secrecy are to be addressed.

-The report is now available to download: Report on the Crown’s Review of the Plant Variety Rights Regime – Pre-publication Version [PDF, 1 Mb](external link)
+The final version of the report is now available to download: Report on the Crown’s Review of the Plant Variety Rights Regime [PDF, 1.1 Mb](external link)